docsforadobe/after-effects-scripting-guide/docs/general/project.md

 #### Returns

-Boolean. `True` if the client (After Effects) is currently logged into the team projects server, `false` otherwise.
+Boolean. `true` if the client (After Effects) is currently logged into the team projects server, otherwise `false`.

 ---